ovh/docs/pages/web/hosting/configure-database-server/guide.en-gb.md

 This allows you to view the query execution time on your database server in the last 24 hours.

-Rendez-vous dans votre espace client (section IP) Click the `Web` tab, and then click `Database`{.action} in the left pane.
-Select the name of your database server.
+In your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager), go to the `Web` section, and then click `Databases`{.action} in the left pane.
+Select the name of your Private SQL server.

 Go to the `Metrics` tab for your database server.
 You will find the graph **“Query Execution Time Statistics”**.